Impact event: Sociological and cultural effects

 An impact event is commonly seen as a scenario that would bring about the end of civilization.
 In 2000, Discover magazine published a list of 20 possible sudden doomsday scenarios with an impact event listed as the most likely to occur.

 A joint Pew Research Center/Smithsonian survey from April 21 to 26, 2010 found that 31 percent of Americans believed that an asteroid will collide with Earth by 2050.
 A majority (61 percent) disagreed.

-Earth impacts
+Earth impacts in history

 In the early history of the Earth (about four billion years ago), bolide impacts were almost certainly common since the Solar System contained far more discrete bodies than at present.
 Such impacts could have included strikes by asteroids hundreds of kilometers in diameter, with explosions so powerful that they vaporized all the Earth's oceans.
 It was not until this heavy bombardment slackened that life appears to have begun to evolve on Earth.

 Precambrian

-The leading theory of the Moon's origin is the giant impact theory, which postulates that Earth was once hit by a planetoid the size of Mars; such a theory is able to explain the size and composition of the Moon, something not done by other theories of lunar formation.
+The leading theory of the Moon's origin is the giant-impact hypothesis, which postulates that Earth was once hit by a planetoid the size of Mars; such a theory is able to explain the size and composition of the Moon, something not done by other theories of lunar formation.